Tobias Beckett

 Tobias Beckett is a fictional character in the Star Wars franchise, first appearing and portrayed by Woody Harrelson in the 2018 film Solo: A Star Wars Story.
-He is a thief working for the Crimson Dawn crime syndicate and the mentor of Han Solo, whom he later betrays.
+He is a thief working for the Crimson Dawn crime syndicate and the former mentor of Han Solo, whom he later betrays.
 Beckett is eventually killed by Solo.

 Character

 Creation

-The character was based on the pirate Long John Silver from Treasure Island by Robert Louis Stevenson, which screenwriters Lawrence and Jonathan Kasdan re-read before diving into the script of Solo.
+The character was based on the pirate Long John Silver from Treasure Island by Robert Louis Stevenson, which screenwriters Lawrence and Jonathan Kasdan re-read before diving into the script of Solo: A Star Wars Story.
 They looked to create a mentor/apprentice relationship between Beckett and Han Solo similar to that of Silver and Jim Hawkins in Treasure Island.

 Portrayal

 American actor Woody Harrelson portrays Tobias Beckett in Solo: A Star Wars Story.
 Harrelson admitted that he would have turned down the role so he could spend more time with family, but changed his mind after learning that Phoebe Waller-Bridge would be costarring in the film as the droid L3-37, since he was a big fan of Waller-Bridge's tragicomedy series Fleabag.